 Power Generation Capabilities

-In 2021, state-owned Oman Power and Water Procurement Company used natural gas (99.6 %) and renewable energy (0.4 %) to generate electricity in Oman.
-Solar was the only types of renewable energy used to generate electricity in Oman in 2021.
+In 2021, 100% of the people in Oman had access to electricity.
+In 2022, state-owned Oman Power and Water Procurement Company used natural gas (99.6%) and renewable energy (0.4%) to generate electricity in the country.
+Solar is the dominant type of renewable energy used to generate electricity in Oman.

 Recent renewable energy projects in Oman include: